QData/deep2Read/_pages/about.md

 <div>
 This website includes a (growing) list of papers and lectures we read about deep learning and related.
 Feel free to submit <a href="https://github.com/QData/deep2Read" target="_blank" >pull requests</a>
 when you find my typos or have comments.
-The covered materials are by no means an exhaustive list, but are papers that we have read or plan to learn in our reading group.
+The covered materials are by no means an exhaustive list, but are papers that we have read or plan to learn in our reading group.  -- By [Dr. Yanjun Qi](https://www.cs.virginia.edu/yanjun/)
 </div>